-If you want to have someone be your authorized representative it must be recorded in writing so that we know you approve.
-If an Authorization to Release Medical Records form is not with your complaint, Neighborhood Member Services will send you a blank form.
+If you want to have someone be your authorized representative it must be recorded in writing so that we know you approve of another person filing a complaint or appeal on your behalf.
+If an Authorized Representative form is required for us to investigate your complaint or appeal, Neighborhood Member Services will send you a blank form.